STATEMENT OF STUDENT RIGHTS AND RESPONSIBILITIES

 VIII.
 Related Procedures

-- Emergency Suspension
+A. Emergency Suspension

-If a student's actions pose an immediate danger to any member of the University community, the VPSA or a designee may immediately suspend the student pending a meeting.
+If a student’s actions pose an immediate danger to another individual, even if that individual is not affiliated with the University Community, the Vice President for Student Life (VPSL) or a designee may immediately suspend the student pending a meeting.
 Except in extraordinary circumstances that meeting will be scheduled within two academic calendar days.
 At this meeting, the student will be informed of the nature of the alleged violation, presented with available evidence, and given the opportunity to make a statement and present evidence.
-If the emergency suspension is continued, the student will be offered a hearing option within ten academic calendar days.
+If the emergency suspension is continued, except in extraordinary circumstances, the student will be offered a hearing option within ten academic calendar days.

-- Procedural and Interpretive Questions
+B. Procedural and Interpretive Questions

-- Records of Resolution Actions
+D. Records of Resolution Actions

 Records will be maintained by the RC with regard to any and all actions taken under the Statement.
-Accordingly, records will be maintained by the RC of complaints, mediations, hearings, findings, and sanctions.
+Accordingly, records will be maintained by the RC of complaints, agreements, hearings, findings, and sanctions/interventions.
 For each case in which a complaint is issued, including cases where the student accepts responsibility, the record will recite the facts of all conduct found or admitted to be in violation of the Statement with sufficient specificity to indicate that a violation of the Statement occurred.
-Confidentiality of records will be maintained to the extent permitted by law and the University of Michigan Student Rights and Student Records Policy. http://www.umich.edu/~regoff/ferpa/
+Confidentiality of records will be maintained to the extent permitted by law and the University of Michigan Student Rights and Student Records Policy.

 If a student is suspended or expelled, a notation will be made on the student's academic record.
 The notation of suspension will be removed at the time the student is readmitted to the University.

-- Student Access to Records
+E. Student Access to Records

 Records and documents that will be considered during a hearing will be made available in advance to all parties but may be redacted to protect the privacy rights of individuals not directly involved in the resolution process.

-- Reports of Actions
+F. Reports of Actions

-- Concurrent Legal and Statement Proceedings
+G. Concurrent Legal and Statement Proceedings

-- Advisor Corps
+I. Advisor Corps

-- Amending the Statement of Student Rights and Responsibilities
+J. Amending the Statement of Student Rights and Responsibilities

 back to top

-The University of Michigan, as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action, including Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
-The University of Michigan is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, sex (including gender identity and gender expression), color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, disability, or Vietnam-era veteran status in employment, educational programs and activities, and admissions.
-Inquiries or complaints may be addressed to the Senior Director for Institutional Equity and Title IX/Section 504 Coordinator, Office of Institutional Equity, 2072 Administrative Services Building, Ann Arbor, Michigan 48109-1432, 734-763-0235, TTY 734-647-1388.
-For other University of Michigan information call 734-764-1817.
+The University of Michigan, as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action.
+The University of Michigan is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in employment, educational programs and activities, and admissions.

-Regents of the University of Michigan
+Regents of the University

-Rebecca McGowan, Ann Arbor
+Ron Weiser, Ann Arbor

 Katherine E. White, Ann Arbor